Dan33311/alk-react-challenge/README.md

 [x] 6.3 Results Component, redirect to Results using searchBar value. (redirect, URLParams)

-[x] 6.4 Get search results from API, results validations and render the data results
+[x] 6.4 Get data from API by keyword, results validations and render the data results